MrGrasss/TeleBlitz-BestTelebot/README.md

       https://t.me/joinchat/, https://t.me/ and http. (public groups only)

-    - Load TDATA in from sessions: This will convert your sessions to usable tdata so that you can login to your clients via something like telegram portable
+    - Load TDATA in from sessions: This will convert your sessions to usable tdata so that you can login to your clients via something like telegram portable.

-    - Multi Group Joiner: This uses the joiner in Group Advertiser without having to do all the other stuff.
+    - +users_info.json: This will contain the succesfully messages users_info so that you could reuse that list in the future.

 ## Suggestions / Feedback